keptt/pyobjectdict/README.md

 print(a.e) # will print 1
 ```

-The `ObjectDict` also exposes a lot of additional convenience methods as well as standard `dict` methods.
+The `PyObjectDict` also exposes a lot of additional convenience methods as well as standard `dict` methods.
 They are listed in the table above and an example of their usage can be seen below it.

 <br />
 <br />

-### Methods of ObjectDict
+### Methods of PyObjectDict

 | Name              | Parameters                        | Return value                                | Description                                                                                                                               |
 | -------------     | -------------                     |-------------                                | -------------                                                                                                                             |